costantin0/mc-more-accurate-recipe-book/README.md

 Note: make sure to use the terminal and run the script from the correct directory, if you have (for some reason) a subfolder named ```recipes``` in the location you are running the script from (for example your home directory if you use VSCode with Code Runner), every JSON file present there will be overwritten!

+Note 2: If you are on 1.21 or above (which I did not test yet), you should rename the "advancements" folder to "advancement".

 The script will change every item recipe advancement to this:
 ```json
 {